Fact Sheets - Japanese Beetle

 Japanese beetle white grub management is best timed when the white grubs are small and feeding in the turf root zone.
 In New England, beneficial nematodes (best application time: last three weeks of August) have been shown to be somewhat effective in managing white grubs, whereas milky spore has had spotty results and is not recommended.

-Insecticides such as imidacloprid (Merit) or halofenozide are also an option to consider (best results obtained from June or July application).
+White grub insecticides such as chlorantraniliprole (GrubEx1), most effective when applied mid-April through May, imidacloprid (Merit) or halofenozide are also options to consider (best results obtained from June or July application).
 Targeting the grub stage in hope of relief from the adult beetle often leads to disappointment.